 The sequential nature of mathematics requires attention to proper placement.
 Decisions will be based on student aptitude and demonstrated performance.
 A detailed analysis of the department’s procedures for placement is available from the department supervisor or the school counselor.
-All courses are closely aligned with the Common Core State Standards for Mathematics.
+All courses are closely aligned with the New Jersey Student Learning Standards for Mathematics.

 The Mathematics Department offers the opportunity for a student to learn different programming languages while at Livingston High School.
-The Computer Programming course introduces students to JAVA, Alice, and other elements of Computer Science and Computer Programming in the 21st Century.
-The AP Computer Science course further explores JAVA.
+The Computer Programming course introduces students to Python and other elements of Computer Science and Computer Programming in the 21st Century.
+The AP Computer Science course explores JAVA.

 The department offers a number of electives for students.
-There are two semester course electives: Statistics CP and Probability CP.
+There are three semester course electives: Statistics, Statistics 2, and Probability.
 These courses can be taken in the same year, or students can choose to pair them up with courses in other subjects.
-Both courses are taught using the combined technology of the graphing calculator and FATHOM computer software.
+The courses are taught using the combined technology of the graphing calculator and FATHOM computer software.
 Other elective college preparatory courses include College Math Seminar CP and College Algebra and Trigonometry CP.
-Students who would like to pursue advanced studies in mathematics can also take AP Statistics and/or Multivariable Calculus.
+Students who would like to pursue advanced studies in mathematics can also take AP Statistics, AP Calculus AB or BC, and/or Multivariable Calculus.

-The math department encourages parents to talk to the their child and to discuss the detailed course sequences provided and determine a math course sequence of study that allows for growth over time as his or her skills and interests in mathematics develop.
+The department encourages parents to discuss with their child the detailed course sequences provided, to help determine a math course sequence of study that allows for growth over time as his or her skills and interests in mathematics develop.